Ask a Question

 Travel

-The nearest airports are Marseille or Nice Airports.
+The nearest airports are located in Marseille or Nice.
 Marseille is c.
-40 mins away whilst Nice is c.
-2 hours.
+40 mins away whilst Nice is closer to 2 hours.

 For those who prefer the train, Avignon and Aix-en-Provence are 40 minutes drive away - there are good train connections from Paris.
 Arles and Saint Martin de Crau are both only a short drive away (approx 15-25 minutes).
 Transfers can be arranged (at extra cost) or local taxis are readily available.